alanxoc3/concards/README.md

 4. `$HOME/.local/share/concards`
 5. `./`

-Concards has a very simple file structure.
-This section explains the content of the meta data files concards writes to after a review session.

 #### The Meta File
 The meta file is located at `<data-dir>/meta`.
 This contains the data concards needs to function.